 Parsons Wins Seat on $95 Million Global NAVFAC Contract to Plan US Navy Infrastructure

-/EIN News/ -- CENTREVILLE, Va., Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Parsons Corporation (NYSE: PSN) announced today that the company was awarded a position on a $95 million indefinite-delivery, indefinite-quantity multiple award contract by Naval Facilities Engineering Systems Command (NAVFAC) Atlantic.
+CENTREVILLE, Va., Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Parsons Corporation PSN announced today that the company was awarded a position on a $95 million indefinite-delivery, indefinite-quantity multiple award contract by Naval Facilities Engineering Systems Command (NAVFAC) Atlantic.
 The task order contract includes a base period of one year and four one-year option periods and represents new work for the company.

 "Supporting NAVFAC's mission to deliver best value facilities engineering and acquisition for the Navy, Marine Corps, Unified Commanders, and Department of Defense agencies is a core capability for Parsons," said Jon Moretta, president, Engineered Systems, for Parsons.
 "We are excited to work alongside NAVFAC Atlantic and leverage our multidisciplinary expertise across master planning, sustainability, and climate change studies to deliver results for the NAVFAC and the entire Department of Defense."